Obwalden: Cantonal elections

 In the Cantonal Council election, on 7 March 2010, the centre maintained its dominance of the Cantonal Council.
 The Christian Democrats lost three seats, but remained the largest party with 20.
-The Swiss People's Party gained five seats to the become the second largest party, while the FDP.The Liberals retained 10 seats but dropped to the third largest.
+The Swiss People's Party gained five seats to become the second largest party, while the FDP.The Liberals retained 10 seats but dropped to the third largest.
 The Social Democratic Party remained steady with 6 seats and the Christian Social Party of Obwalden lost two seats to have 8.

 The evolving party membership in the Kantonsrat is shown in the following chart (for selected dates):